MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-III-Office-Management-Budget/subchapter-A-Administrative-Procedures/part-1303-Public-Information-Provisions-Administrative-Procedures-Act/subjectgroup-ECFR47ea9c9f7090eb6-Confidential-Commercial-Information/section-1303.60.md

 ##### § 1303.60 Notification procedures for confidential commercial information. #####

-Link to an amendment published at 89 FR 48826, June 10, 2024.

 (a) *Definitions.* (1) “Confidential commercial information” means commercial or financial information obtained by OMB from a submitter that may be protected from disclosure under Exemption 4 of the FOIA, 5 U.S.C.
 552(b)(4).

-(2) “Submitter” means any person or entity, including a corporation, State, or foreign government, but not including another Federal Government entity, that provides confidential commercial information, either directly or indirectly to the Federal Government.
+(2) *Submitter* means any person or entity, including a corporation, State, or foreign government, but not including another Federal Government entity, that provides confidential commercial information, either directly or indirectly, to the Federal Government.

 (b) *Designation of confidential commercial information.* A submitter of confidential commercial information must use good faith efforts to designate by appropriate markings, at the time of submission, any portion of its submission that it considers to be protected from disclosure under Exemption 4 of the FOIA.
 These designations expire 10 years after the date of the submission unless the submitter requests and provides justification for a longer designation period.